Bibek-2002/SocialIconHoverEffects/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions to improve the icons or add new features, please feel free to fork this repository, make changes, and submit a pull request.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments
-- Icons and logos are owned by their respective trademark holders.
-- Special thanks to all contributors and users of this project.

 Feel free to reach out for any questions or suggestions!